dahalsubodh/dahalsubodh.github.io/research.md

 ## 🌏 Knowledge Sharing
-I have shared this work through workshops and presentations in both national and international settings, including in [ACE](https://ace.iafor.org/ace2024/#conference-theme), [NELTA](https://www.nelta.org.np/conference/30).
+I have shared this work through workshops and presentations in both national and international settings, including in [ACE](https://ace.iafor.org/ace2024/#conference-theme) and [NELTA](https://www.nelta.org.np/conference/30).
 These experiences have further shaped my perspective on the importance of designing educational technology that supports reflection, enables formative feedback and generates credible learning evidence.